rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 The selective disclosure request is optional and it depends on the service needs.
 - Open apps need just a proof that the user is in control of the DID at the time of access.
 In that case the `challenge` is enough
-- Permissioned apps need a proof that the user is in control of the DID and also proofs that the user fullfil the business needs when disclosing their information.
+- Permissioned apps need a proof that the user is in control of the DID and also proofs that the user fulfil the business needs when disclosing their information.
 IE: be older than 18 years old.

 > *The challenge may be non-deterministic, in that case, the service will have to store the challenges state.
 See [How to calculate a deterministic challenge](#how-to-calculate-a-deterministic-challenge)